 Silly Edward Snowden.
 You traitor.

 Silly 4th Amendment to the Constitution.
-With it’s sad adherence to and defence of a formerly cherished civil ideal.
+With it’s sad adherence to and defense of a formerly cherished civil ideal.

 Fuck’m all.
 David Simon has spoken.

 And don’t bother to notice that the title of Simon’s essay (which is a snide and smug suggestion about your hypocrisy instead of his) is a reference to a famous scene in Casablanca where the French Vichy Collaborator, the corrupt, cynical chief law enforcement officer, in charge of investigations and judicial decisions, expresses his faux schock about gambling, while he is doing what he has been ordered to do…

 Under the general heading of what collaborators with a regime sound like we offer the following:

 The argument put forward by Ed Burns that a realistic portrayal of the Baltimore Police would endanger their ability to capture “criminals” represents so many different layers of corruption and mendacity that it is difficult to know where to start.

 First, it not only undermines the nauseating and sanctimonious claims to novel-esque accuracy but it clearly undermines any additional claims because having admitted that they are shills for the police, any sensible person would automatically question every other claim made by the show’s writers and producers.
 Artists who claim to have integrity do not compromise their vision by having it vetted by the cops or by censoring themselves to assist the cops in conducting what may very well be illegal actions.

 Secondly, to what extent was there cooperation in suppressing information?

 Third, what if any involvement did police, or other officials have in vetting and script approval?
 Exactly how Stasi are we talking?